luoxiaobatman/publisher/docs/网络/IPV6.md

 In addition to the hierarchical addressing structure, IPv6 also supports Provider Aggregatable (PA) and Provider Independent (PI) address spaces.
 PA addresses are allocated by internet service providers (ISPs) and follow the ISP's own address hierarchy, which further improves route aggregation and reduces the size of routing tables.
 PI addresses, on the other hand, are assigned directly by RIRs and do not depend on a specific ISP, providing more flexibility for organizations that require multihoming or change ISPs frequently.

+The last 64 bits of an IPv6 address, often known as the "interface identifier", is usually derived from the MAC address of the network interface card (NIC).
+This is part of the Stateless Address Autoconfiguration (SLAAC) mechanism in IPv6.

+Here is the general procedure to create a 64-bit interface identifier from a 48-bit MAC address:

+1. Split the 48-bit MAC address into two 24-bit halves.
+For example, a MAC address "00:0a:95:9d:68:16" would be split into "00:0a:95" and "9d:68:16".

+2. Insert the hexadecimal digits "FF:FE" between the two halves.
+This extends the MAC address from 48 bits to 64 bits.
+Using our example, the address would become "00:0a:95:ff:fe:9d:68:16".

+3. In the first 8-bit section of the extended address, flip the bit in the seventh position (counting from 0).
+This is known as setting the "universal/local" (U/L) bit to indicate that this is a globally unique address.
+In our example, the "00" at the start becomes "02", making the final address "02:0a:95:ff:fe:9d:68:16".

+Therefore, the last 64 bits of the IPv6 address will be "020a:95ff:fe9d:6816".
+This process is also known as EUI-64.

+This method is used when creating IPv6 "link-local" addresses and also when auto-configuring "global" addresses.
+However, for privacy reasons, some operating systems randomize the interface identifier when creating global addresses, so this is not the only method to create the last 64 bits of an IPv6 address.

+Please note that not all the 128 bits are always used in the addressing; depending on the network setup, sometimes fewer bits are required.
+There are also different types of IPv6 addresses, such as unicast, multicast, and anycast addresses, each with their own structure and use cases.

 ### How a host get ipv6 address
 An IPv6 host can obtain its IPv6 address using different methods.
 The two primary methods are Stateless Address Autoconfiguration (SLAAC) and Dynamic Host Configuration Protocol version 6 (DHCPv6).
 Here is an overview of both methods: